bharatari/swyft-epsilon/SwyftOnline/README.md

 Following these steps, use the SwyftAPI deployment guide to deploy the project.

+A Grunt task is available that automatically runs the above steps:

+* `ember build --environment production`
+* `grunt default` in the root Swyft directory

 ## Further Reading / Useful Links

 * [ember.js](http://emberjs.com/)